kivy/kivy/doc/sources/tutorials/firstwidget.rst

    :literal:

-This is just to show you how easy it is to react to user input.
+This is just to show how easy it is to react to user input.
 When a :class:`~kivy.input.motionevent.MotionEvent` (i.e. a touch, click, etc.) occurs, we simply print the information about the touch object to the console.
-You won't see anything on the screen, but if you observe the command-line from which you are running the program, you will see a message for every touch (initially).
-This also demonstrates that a widget does not always have to have a visual representation.
+You won't see anything on the screen, but if you observe the command-line from which you are running the program, you will see a message for every touch.
+This also demonstrates that a widget does not have to have a visual representation.

 Now that's not really an overwhelming user experience.
 Let's add some code